pingcap/docs/tidb-cloud/tidb-cloud-intro.md

 - Developers and database administrators (DBAs) can rapidly analyze a large volume of data across multiple datasets.

-- Enterprises of all sizes can easily deploy and manage TiDB Cloud to adapt to your business growth all without prepayment.
+- Enterprises of all sizes can easily deploy and manage TiDB Cloud to adapt to your business growth without prepayment.

 With TiDB Cloud, you can get the following key features: